Image from Canva

 - Restock the kitchen with new utensils and cookware for fast and efficient prep.

 - Plan and freeze recipes for quick and easy meals.

-- The interior of the dishwasher can get stinky.
-Clean it with a homemade vinegar solution or commercially produced solvents.
+- The dishwasher’s interior can get stinky.
+Clean it with a homemade vinegar solution or commercial cleaners.

 - Don’t forget about holiday ware.
-Remove from storage and cleanse for service.
+Remove it from storage and cleanse before service.

 Autumn starts the season of "company is coming."
 Get your guest bathrooms ready for frequent use.

 - Check for running toilets and proper flushing mechanisms to avoid embarrassing situations for guests.

 - Faucets that leak leave ugly residue rings.
 Repair or call a plumber if necessary.

 Go ahead, get busy.
 It’s Time to Freshen Up Your Fall Decorating.

 The center space for all entertaining should be comfortable and ready at a moment’s notice to receive friends and family.